 Their influence is global.
 Citizen Go, for example, is a Spanish based entity directed by all American and European boards.
 It mobilizes in East Africa to condemn a range of LGBTQI+ issues.
 Heartbeat International, based in the US funds a network of pregnancy crisis centers in Uganda.
 These actively target vulnerable young pregnant women seeking abortion with misleading promises of help.
 Once in the center, activists lie to these women about abortion and even blame sexually abused women for the abuse they experienced.

 Where does the money come from?

-Between 2009 and 2018, anti-gender equality groups raised least $702 million in funding.
+Between 2009 and 2018, anti-gender equality groups raised at least $702 million in funding.
 These funds originate from 54 organizations, and most estimates say the true number is much higher.
 The organizations are mostly non-governmental organizations, but include U.S political groups and oligarchs from the Russian Federation.
 Donations from wealthy individuals from the private sector and religious extremists tapping into public funding are two significant new trends.
-Open Democracy estimates that the right-wing Christian organizations in the US spend more than $280 million each year.
+Open Democracy estimates that the right-wing Christian organizations in the US spend more than $280 million overseas each year.

 What is the impact?